One Campus, One Book

 The Campus Common Reading unites students and the entire Notre Dame community in a shared exploration of a significant work of fiction or non-fiction.

-During summer orientation, every incoming undergraduate student received a copy of In the Time of Butterflies, which will be explored in their required IDS-100 course, Perspectives on Education and Culture.
+During summer orientation, every incoming undergraduate student received a copy of Breaking Night, which will be explored in their required IDS-100 course, Perspectives on Education and Culture.
 Upper level and graduate students are also encouraged to participate in the Common Reading and may be required to read the book for some of their classes.
 Throughout the year, coursework and extra-curricular events will draw from the subjects and themes explored in the work.

-Ms. Alvarez will visit campus on Wednesday, November 6, to discuss her work with the community.
+Ms. Murray will visit campus on October 7 to discuss her work with the community.
 More details are forthcoming.

 Common Reading Program at NDMU